1. About Western Sydney University

 - HSC True Reward - for Year 12 students who apply through the Western Portal and who can receive an offer on the basis of their subject results in either Year 11 or Year 12, not ATAR.

-For more information, visit our How to Apply website.
+For more information, visit our How to Apply page.

 To accept your offer and enrol, you need to activate your student account (called your 'WesternAccount').